rulewis/journey-optimizer.en/help/using/action/about-custom-action-configuration.md

    ![](../assets/custom-collection2.png)

 5. Add the custom action to your journey and map each action parameter to a field from an event or data source.
 When mapping the collection field, the advanced editor is displayed.
+[Learn more](../building-journeys/using-custom-actions.md).

 **Related topics**